BrianNguyen49/Toronto-Automobile-KSI-Predictive-Model/README.md

 The aim of this project is to develop a machine learning model to analyze and identify trends in automobile-related KSI incidents within Toronto.
 It utilizes the Automobile-related KSI Collisions dataset (2006-2024) provided by Toronto Police Service through their [Public Safety Data Portal](https://data.torontopolice.on.ca/datasets/TorontoPS::automobile-ksi/about) to predict the likelihood of fatal or non-fatal Automobile-related KSI occurrences in Toronto.

+## Exploratory Data Analysis (EDA)
+The goal of the EDA phase is to gain insight into the dataset and identify its structure, variable relationships, feature distributions, and potential outliers.
+This step ensures the data is suitable for modeling and helps highlight the most informative variables that may influence the outcome of automobile-related KSI  collisions in Toronto.

+- Checking dataset dimensions and column names
+- Reviewing data types, missing values, and summary statistics
+- Converting the `DATE` column to datetime and extracting `YEAR`, `MONTH`, and `WEEKDAY`
+- Inspecting unique values in categorical columns
+- Visualizing distributions of key categorical features

+## Data Cleaning

+The goal of the data cleaning phase is to improve data quality by identifying, correcting and transforming inconsistencies in the dataset.
+This step ensures that the data is accurate and consistent, helping to reduce bias and uncertainty when training supervised learning models.

+- Reclassifying "Property Damage Only" entries as "Non-Fatal Injury" to support binary classification
+- Filtering the dataset to include only "Fatal" and "Non-Fatal Injury" cases
+- Filling missing values in binary categorical columns (e.g., PEDESTRIAN, ALCOHOL) with "No"
+- Dropping irrelevant or redundant columns
+- Applying label encoding to convert the target column (ACCLASS) into a binary numeric format

 ## Setup and Requirements

 - **Python Version**: 3.13